 You may have to replace guardrail sections from time to time due to collisions or deal with damaged floors and anchor points more frequently.
 However, considering the cost difference, steel systems are less expensive to replace than polysilicon systems.

 2) Guardrails that are flexible absorb more impact and require less maintenance and replacement

 Flexible polymer guardrails are more expensive than steel guardrails.
 The return on investment accumulates over time as you suffer less rail damage and spend less money on replacement parts and floor repairs.
-If you already have steel fencing, you should have a good idea of what kind of outlay you’re going through (it could be little, it could be a lot).
+If you already have steel fencing, you should have a good idea of

 You can reduce this number by using a flexible system.
 The entire guardrail is yellow so no painting is required.
 A flexible system tends to lower the total cost of ownership over time.
 In general, the heavier the load, the faster the speed, and the more expensive it is to replace or repair, the stronger the case for a flexible system.